 Library workstations may be used by visitors.
-Access requires a user name and password, which is issued by the Identification and Privileges Office in Regenstein Library.
+Access requires a user name and password, which is issued by the ID & Privileges Office in Regenstein Library.
 Information on Library workstations is available here.

 Use of Library workstations is subject to the terms of the Library's policy on Acceptable Use of Electronic Resources and the University's Eligibility and Acceptable Use Policy for Information Technology.

 While most guests may require a GNet ID to access the wireless network, depending on the type of visitor there may be other options for accessing the wireless network.

 |Name of network||Intended Users||Who can provide access?||Notes||Where can I get more information?|